 More than 300 tennis industry leaders, who gathered recently at the 2016 State of the Tennis Industry Forum held in Miami, heard about the future of the sport, including key information and statistics that pointed out the challenges and opportunities tennis faces today.

 The ninth Annual TIA Tennis Forum will be Monday morning, Aug.
 29, at the Grand Hyatt New York City (42nd Street and Lexington Avenue), which is the first day of play at the 2016 US Open.

-Reserve your spot now for the 2016 TIA State of the Industry Forum, which will be held in Miami on March 23, in conjunction with the Tennis Owners & Managers (T.O.M.
-Conference).
-The Forum is free to the industry to attend and will run from 10 to 11:45 a.m. in the Symphony Ballroom of the Downtown Miami Hilton on Biscayne Blvd.
+Make plans now to attend the 2016 TIA State of the Industry Forum, which will be March 23 in Miami, in conjunction with the Tennis Owners & Managers (T.O.M.)
+Conference.
+The Forum will run from 10 to 11:30 a.m. at the Hilton Miami Downtown and is free to the industry to attend.
 The event is being held during the Miami Open professional tennis tournament.